 The Soul gets five stars overall from the NHTSA, including five-star scores in every category except rollover resistance, where it gets four stars.
 The IIHS hasn't yet finalized its ratings for 2017.
 You can opt for forward-collision warning and lane-departure warning systems on high-end models, but they don't include automatic emergency braking.

 The NHTSA gives the Fit an overall rating of five stars, with five stars on all tests save for four in rollover resistance.
 The IIHS rates the Fit as "Good" on most tests, with "Acceptable" (one notch lower) on the new small-overlap crash test.
 Those IIHS scores are strong enough to merit a Top Safety Pick award.
 A rearview camera is standard, and a right-side-view camera is optional on higher trim levels, but conventional blind-spot monitors aren't available.

 The base 2016 Soul starts just under $16,000, with standard alloy wheels.
 You can add a heated steering wheel, heated rear seats, and cooled/ventilated front seats for a four-figure premium.
 Connectivity and infotainment hardware—and the optional navigation system—are fully up to snuff with the systems available in pricier premium vehicles.

-The 2016 Honda Fit starts at the same $16,000 level, though the CVT adds $900 to the manual-equipped base car.
-All Fits include power windows and locks; air conditioning; keyless entry; cruise control; an AM/FM audio system with a USB port and Bluetooth with audio streaming.
-Options include a sunroof; heated front seats; leather upholstery; and a navigation system.
+The 2017 Honda Fit starts at the same $16,000 level, though the CVT adds $900 to the manual-equipped base car.
+All Fits include power windows and locks, air conditioning, keyless entry, cruise control, an AM/FM stereo with a USB port and Bluetooth with audio streaming.
+Options include a sunroof, heated front seats, leather upholstery, and a navigation system.